 July 30, 2011

-Fertile Ground (2011)
+Quick Review: Fertile Ground (2011)

 "Uninteresting Ground..."

 Is the After Dark Horrorfest losing its bite?
-Asking that implies that it ever had a grip to begin with, but after last years' solid line up, we had hope for the future...
-Of this years entries that we've seen so far, we really liked Prowl, and we really didn't like Husk.
-Husk played like a Sci-Fi Channel movie for the most part, and just did nothing for us.
+Asking that implies that it ever had a grip to begin with, but after last years' solid line up, we had hope for its future...

-Now that we've seen Fertile Ground, we can honestly say that it plays like a like a Lifetime movie of a week, just with boobs and a little bit of blood.
-It also did nothing for us.
+Of this years entries that we've seen so far, we really liked Prowl, and Husk was decent, though it played like a Sci-Fi Channel movie for the most part.
+Now that we've seen Fertile Ground, we can honestly say that it plays like a like a Lifetime Channel movie of a week, just with some boobs and a little bit of blood.

 Emily and Nate Weaver leave the city for the rural comfort of Nate's ancestral home in New Hampshire.
 There, isolated and haunted by inexplicable noises and horrifying visions, Emily learns she's pregnant while Nate is possessed by the homicidal spirit of his forbearers.
 In a house haunted by past victims, Emily learns that she's the latest target in a murderous tradition.

-It's a nice little film, it really is.
-It's well made, stars the sexy Leisha Hailey, and has a decent story... but as a horror movie, it's just too bland and uneventful.
 I mean the movie opens up with a shot of Leisha Hailey -and her amazingly amazing boobs- buck naked and rubbing herself in front of a mirror... how do you go wrong with that?
 Show her having a bloody miscarriage all over the floor, that's how.
 That will take the wind out of any sail.

 Leisha Hailey really does give it a good go with her role, but she's working with very little here.
 Same with Gale Harold.
 Nice try, you two.
 We dig you.